 At Miss G & Me, we are tired of fast fashion clothing that doesn't fit and the emotional hangover of the experience - our wardrobe is full of costly reminders.

-Rather, we want to design and create beautiful clothes that fit, are healthy for the planet and know workers are being paid appropriately, receiving all their legal minimum entitlements and working in safe conditions.
+Rather, we want to design and create beautiful clothes that fit, are healthy for the planet, and know workers are being paid appropriately, receiving all their legal minimum entitlements, and working in safe conditions.

 From talking with us, already our packaging is 98% plastic-free, as are the postage bags for all Australian purchases - you'll notice they are home compostable!**

-**The Selena UGG boots require firmer plastic wrapping, recycled Austpost bags are used, as with overseas postage of items.
+**The Selena UGG boots require firmer plastic wrapping, Austpost bags are used, as with overseas postage of items.